 Service Level Indicator (SLI)

-An SLI is a measurement of a service’sbehavior.
+An SLI is a measurement of a service's behavior.
 A good SLI measures your service from the perspective of your users.
-An example SLI can be the speed at which a web page loads.
+An example of SLI can be the speed at which a web page loads.

 Service Level Objective (SLO)

-An SLO is the means by which reliability is communicated to an organization/other teams.
+An SLO is how reliability is communicated to an organization/other teams.
 This is accomplished by attaching one or more SLIs to business value.

 An individual using Circonus.
 A user has credentials (e.g. a username and password), zero or more backend roles, and zero or more custom attributes.

-The list of actions and resources within a Circonus account which are available to a specific user.
-Examples include User Profile and Preferences.
+The list of actions and resources within a Circonus account that are available to a specific user.
+Examples include User Profiles and Preferences.
 The user menu is located in the upper right corner of the Circonus app within the desktop mode.

 A visualization type that can be added to a droppable area within a custom dashboard section.
-Examples include metrics trends, single metric, heatmap, list, etc.
+Examples include metrics trends, single metrics, heatmaps, lists, etc.